 Our performance program

 There may be issues relating to the doctor's professional performance which need to be addressed.
-In this case when the doctor is referred to the Council’s Performance Program which addresses the doctor's actual care of real patients in a real practice setting.
-The Performance Program is conducted under the direction of the Council's Performance Committee.
+In this case, the doctor is referred to the Council’s Performance Program which addresses the doctor's care of real patients in a practice settings.

-The Council deals with professional performance concerns under the direction of the Council’s Performance Committee.
-This program is non-disciplinary, and works within a framework of early intervention and if required, remediation.
+The Council deals with professional performance concerns under the direction of the Council’s Committees.
+This program is non-disciplinary in nature, instead aiming to protect the public and ensure doctors are practising in accordance with best practice.

 When a performance matter is referred to the Council, a response to the issues raised in the complaint is sought from the practitioner.
 The response is considered in conjunction with the initial complaint to determine whether further action is required.